Sprint Triathlon Training: 10 Tempo Brick Sessions

 Cool-Down: 10 min jog

-A: Tempo work improves aerobic capacity, muscular endurance, and mental toughness—key for holding strong, steady efforts throughout a Sprint triathlon.
+Tempo work improves aerobic capacity, muscular endurance and mental toughness, key for holding strong, steady efforts throughout a Sprint triathlon.

 Final Thoughts

-Tempo brick sessions are the unsung heroes of sprint triathlon training.
-They bridge the gap between endurance and speed, teaching your body how to hold steady power on the bike and transition smoothly into a strong, controlled run.
+Tempo brick sessions are the often overlooked yet essential unsung heroes of sprint triathlon training.
+These workouts effectively bridge the gap between building endurance and developing speed, helping to teach your body how to maintain a steady, sustainable power output on the bike.
+Additionally, they prepare you to transition smoothly and efficiently into a strong, controlled run, improving your overall race performance.
 Whether you’re chasing a PR or just want to feel more confident on race day, these workouts build the resilience and rhythm that sprint success demands.

 Ready to turn training into PR power?